matluuk/IoT-miniproject-1/README.md

 </details>

 If you have followd according to this tutorial, you should have these firewall rules for the newly created VPC.
-Notice, wtät there are also some firewall rules for default VPC.
+Notice, that there are also some firewall rules for default VPC.

 ![Firewall rules](images/firewallrules.png)